Bhutan Visitor Guide

 Water is generally safe from the hotel tap for brushing teeth.
 Bottled water is recommended for drinking and you will be provided with safe bottled water daily.

-Cultural Shows & Adherence:
+Culture & Adherence:

 Here are some useful tips on currency & credit cards.